William F. Dean: World War II

+Normandy to the Bulge

 The 44th Infantry Division landed in France via Omaha Beach on September 15, 1944.
 It trained for a month before entering combat on October 18, 1944, when it relieved the US 79th Infantry Division in the vicinity of Foret de Parroy, east of Luneville, to take part in the Seventh United States Army drive to secure several passes in the Vosges Mountains.
 The division was hit by a heavy counterattack by forces of Nazi Germany on October 25–26.
 The attack was repulsed and the 44th remained in the sector for several weeks.
 On November 13, 1944, it attacked northeast, advancing through the Vosges Mountains east of Leintrey to Dossenheim, and capturing Avricourt, on November 17.
 The division then pushed on to liberate Strasbourg with the French 2nd Armored Division.
 After regrouping, the 44th Infantry Division returned to the attack, taking Ratzwiller and entering the Ensemble de Bitche along the Maginot Line.

 When division commander Major General Robert L. Spragins was injured and relieved of command in December 1944, Dean was promoted to command the division.
 That month, the division was caught up in the German Army offensive in the Alsace, known as Operation Nordwind.
 Fort Simserhof was captured by the Germans on December 19 and the 44th Infantry Division was forced to retreat to defensive positions east of Sarreguemines.
 On December 21–23, the 44th threw back three attempts by the Germans to cross the Blies River.
 An aggressive defense of the Sarreguemines area was continued throughout February and most of March 1945, when Dean was promoted to major general.